ChristianGrimberg/powershell-training/README.md

     }
     ```

-* Using FOREACH and FOREACH-OBJECT iterations:
+* Using FOREACH and FOREACH-OBJECT loops:

     ```powershell
     # Example: using foreach in common cases